ant-media/WebRTC-Flutter-SDK/README.md

 ## About Flutter SDK

 This repository includes Ant Media Flutter SDK for WebRTC.
+This repository is not compatible with the community edition.

 ## Integration